polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 The above code ensure we are initialising SignalR as the component is initialised, and that we are disconnecting SignalR as the component is destroyed - In addition to that we are transmitting new chat messages over our SignalR connection as the user clicks the _"Submit"_ button.
+There are 3 methods in the above Angular TypeScript, and they do the following.

+1. `ngOnInit` - Initialising our SignalR socket connection with the server backend
+2. `ngOnDestroy` - Stops our socket connection and cleans up things
+3. `send` - Transmits the chat input textbox' content to the server to the _"/modules/tutorials/add-chat.socket.hl"_ file

 Then we'll need to import the `FormsModule` which you can do by modifying your _"app.module.ts"_ file to contain the following code.